metaory/xico/README.md

 DESCRIPTION
-	make a single image from a character, or from a toml config
+	xico is a simple way to make images from any unicode glyphs

 EXAMPLES